Z3ROGRAV1TYx/Anilist-Dark-Theme/README.md

 I am still new to CSS, please feel free to offer help and notify me of any issues with the theme.
 This theme is forked from Erwin's Anilist theme (which is a fork of Hoh's theme.)
 Majority of credit goes to them.

 I created this to play around with and personalize my Anilist experience to my liking.
+I may not be able to fix all your issues, and I may push broken stuff.
+You are free to create an issue, you are also free to help me out if you wish.

 ___________________________